watson-intu/self-sdk/README.md

 2. `cd self-sdk`
 3. `git submodule update --init --recursive`

+**Important:** If you use SourceTree, the process might get stuck when trying to pull by using SSH.
+This is because SourceTree will try to launch an interactive window that will be hidden.
+Run the following commands on the command line to fix the problem:

+1. `cd "C:\Program Files (x86)\Atlassian\SourceTree\tools\putty"`

+2. `plink git@github.ibm.com`

 **Option 2:** [Download the Self SDK](https://github.com/watson-intu/self-sdk) and seperately download [Download the Self Docs](https://github.com/watson-intu/self-docs).
 Unzip it in a place you prefer.

 ### Release Notes